Ondskapt: History

 Ondskapt were formed in Stockholm in 2000 by vocalist Acerbus and drummer Nabemih, their guitarist at the time Skamfer came up with the band's name.
-Their EP Slave Under His Immortal Will was released through Shining vocalist Kvarforth's label Selbstmord Services in 2001, followed by their début album Draco Sit Mihi Dux in 2003, Fredric Gråby aka Wredhe was brought to the band to play bass and additional guitars on that album.
+Their EP Slave Under His Immortal Will was released through Shining vocalist Kvarforth's label Selbstmord Services in 2001, followed by their début album Draco Sit Mihi Dux in 2003, Fredric Gråby Wredhe was brought to the band to play bass and additional guitars on that album.
 Their second album Dödens Evangelium was released through Next Horizon Records and Norma Evangelium Diaboli in 2005.
 The band completed their lineup with bassist Siavosh Bigonah and guitarist Nattdal.

 In 2006 Acerbus joined guitarist Nattdal's band IXXI, which rendered Ondskapt "basically dead" for two years, according to Acerbus, since, around the same time the band's co-founder and drummer Nabemih had moved out of Stockholm and guitarist Wredhe left the band to join Shining which meant the band was not able to record new music or perform live since the remaining members were not available to do so, however both Acerbus and Nabemih kept writing new music for their next album and by 2008 had assembled a new lineup to record and perform live with members of fellow Swedish bands Valkyrja and Mortuus, the most notable being current Amon Amarth drummer Jocke Wallgren.
 The band signed to Osmose Productions, who released the band's third album Arisen From the Ashes in 2010.
 Nattdal left Ondskapt in 2007 to focus on his bands IXXI and Lifelover but died due to an accidental prescription drug overdose on 9 September 2011.